Table of content

 Agile Mindset in Principles

-Let’s look at core principles of Agile development methodology:
+Let’s look at the core principles of Agile development methodology:

 - Flexibility.
 Agile proclaims that the poise for changes is way more valuable than following a definite algorithm every time.